 What is Israeli Couscous?

 Israeli couscous is different from just plain couscous.
-It’s not a whole grain, it’s actually tiny pasta and has that nice, chewy consistency of pasta.
+It’s not a grain, it’s actually tiny, pearl-shaped pasta and has that nice, chewy consistency and neutral flavor of pasta.

-Like a lot of my quick recipes, getting this on the table in the alloted time is all about staying busy in the kitchen.
+Like many of my quick recipes, getting this on the table in the alloted time is all about staying busy in the kitchen.

-While you wait for the water to boil, chop your veggies and drain your can of beans.
-Then, once the Israeli couscous is in the pan, you can steam your veggies.
+While you wait for the water for your Israeli couscous to boil, chop your veggies and drain your beans.
+Once the Israeli couscous is in the pan, you can steam your veggies as it cooks.

 The Creamy Avocado Dressing takes only a few minutes in the blender, so you can easily make it while the veggies steam.
 That way, you are all set to toss the salad together right when the Israeli couscous is ready to drain.

-Easy Israeli Couscous Salad Recipe with Creamy Avocado Dressing
+Easy Vegan Israeli Couscous Salad Recipe with Creamy Avocado Dressing

 For the Israeli Couscous Salad